 The Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) was developed by the Australian and Queensland governments, together with its partners, including Traditional Owners, industry, scientists and communities, as an overarching strategy for managing the Great Barrier Reef.

-A key initiative of the Reef 2050 Plan is the Reef 2050 Integrated Monitoring and Reporting Program (RIMReP)
+A key initiative of the Reef 2050 Plan is the Reef 2050 Integrated Monitoring and Reporting Program (or ‘RIMReP’).

-The Reef 2050 Integrated Monitoring and Reporting Program will provide Reef managers with information to guide management decisions and help them track progress against the Plan.
+The Reef 2050 Integrated Monitoring and Reporting Program is a long-term initiative, critical to supporting resilience-based management and delivering evidenced-based reporting on the Reef.
+RIMReP will provide Reef managers with information to guide management decisions and help them track progress against the Plan.
 It will also drive better alignment between existing programs, while helping to fill monitoring and modelling knowledge gaps.

 Reef Knowledge System

 The Reef Knowledge System, is the online access point for RIMReP, with parts of it accessible to the public.
 It provides a ‘first stop shop’ or portal, linking to monitoring information drawn from multiples sources, links to Program partner systems and interactive maps and information.